Summit Learning Platform Partner School Terms of Service

 Even though Gradient Learning intends for the Services to be generally available, the Services may not be available during routine or periodic maintenance.
 In addition, the Program Agreement describes other instances in which the Services may be suspended or otherwise unavailable.

-Users own User Content and, subject to availability of the Services, Summit Learning will preserve access to such User Content.
-If Summit Learning discontinues a component of the Services that would affect such access, where reasonably possible, Summit Learning will give Partner School and its Users the opportunity to get such User Content out of that part of the Services.
-Please see the Gradient Learning Frequently Asked Questions ("FAQs") for more information.
+Users own User Content and, subject to availability of the Services, Gradient Learning will preserve access to such User Content.
+If Gradient Learning discontinues a component of the Services that would affect such access, where reasonably possible, Gradient Learning will give Partner School and its Users the opportunity to get such User Content out of that part of the Services.
+Please see the Gradient Learning Frequently Asked Questions (“FAQs”) for more information.

 3. USE OF THE SERVICES